Kuldebar/Classical-Harbors/README.md

 # Classical-Harbors
-Modded Harbor for Unciv
+Modded Harbor and Military Port for Unciv

 This project enables Harbor in the Classical Era where it truly belongs.
-Additionally, RealBambooLord's Military Port has now been added.
+Additionally, RealBambooLord's Military Port has now been added which adds a new a new building to the game.

 Modifications/Details: